rancidponcho/Vulkan/README.md

 # Vulkan

-You've found my issues branch!
-I'm getting a segmentation fault on line 55 of private/physicalDevice.cpp.

-GDB says:
-Thread 1 "Vk_Application" received signal SIGSEGV, Segmentation fault.
-0x00007ffff7f00e0e in vkGetPhysicalDeviceQueueFamilyProperties () from /lib/x86_64-linux-gnu/libvulkan.so.1

-libvulkan.so.1 appears to be a binary file, so I don't know what further debugging steps to take.
-Help is much appreciated!
+Following Vulkan-tutorial.com.
+Studying graphics programming and object-orientedness.
+I'm struggling with the latter, specifically what should and shouldn't be it's own class, as well as how to distribute the info in global.hpp.
+Should image views go in a class separate from the swapchain?
+Should the structs in global.hpp be placed in their own headers, and be added to the specific classes that utilize them?

 Built using g++ on Ubuntu.
-Run "make" in terminal to create Vk_Application executable.
+Run "make to create Vk_Application executable.